-The flying mammals, bats, are often seen hovering above abandoned places.
+Bats are considered by many as flying mammals that often hover above abandoned places.
 So, whenever a bat is seen anywhere around homes or societies, it is usually interpreted as a bad omen.
-These ‘Guardians of the Night’ are connected with mishappenings and fear.
+These “Guardians of the Night” are connected with mishaps and fear.

 The meaning of bats’ sight varies among different regions.
-In some places, it is considered a good sign, whereas, in others, it is linked with the onset of something sad or painful.
+In some places, people consider it a good sign, whereas others believe it is linked with the onset of something sad or painful.

 Let’s look at the spiritual meaning of bats, what it means when they visit your house, and the various mythologies and superstitions attached to these amazing creatures.

 If you have a bat in your home, it may be because the little bugger has found its way inside.
 But why would a bat want to come into your house?
 Like rats, bats are nocturnal creatures and like hanging out in dark places at night.

 So if there’s a hole somewhere on your roof or in an outside wall that lets light shine through, the bat might find it inviting enough for some roosting.